An Inside Look at UTI’s CNC Classes

 CNC Turning II

 This course focuses on the setup and operation of CNC turning centers.
-You will learn to utilize control panel buttons, keys, dials and knobs to control the lathe, as well as to load, display, edit and run programs.
-You’ll also learn to set up workholding devices and account for coordinate system differences, tool geometry and wear offsets, as well as enter and prove out programs.
+You will be taught to utilize control panel buttons, keys, dials and knobs to control the lathe, as well as to load, display, edit and run programs.
+You’ll also be taught to set up workholding devices and account for coordinate system differences, tool geometry and wear offsets, as well as enter and prove out programs.

 At the conclusion of the course, you will run programs at full feed, speed and rapid capabilities through use of auto mode.
-You’ll also learn about the Continuous Improvement components of just in time and Six Sigma.
+You’ll also be taught about the Continuous Improvement components of Just in Time and Six SigmaTM.

 Key takeaways